 Best budget hi-fi speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget hi-fi speakers you can buy in 2020.

-An upgrade to your home listening doesn't have to be expensive when there are some brilliant budget hi-fi speakers around.
+An upgrade to your home audio doesn't have to be expensive when there are some brilliant budget hi-fi speakers around.

-We've trawled through our reviews of the very best - standmounts, floorstanders and desktop speakers too - to create this selection of our favourites.
-Starting at just £129, there are plenty of What Hi-Fi?
-2019 Award-winners among them.
+We've trawled through our reviews of the very best - standmounts, floorstanders and desktop speakers too - to create this selection of our favourite top performers which won't break the bank.
+And there are plenty of What Hi-Fi?
+Award winners among them.

 A tight budget may rule out flagship technologies and expensive materials (and the flawless sonic performance that goes with them, of course), but it's amazing how good sound quality can be at this level.
 In fact, we're often shocked by the arrival of new speakers that manage to squeeze out even more performance for the money.